 About the Customer:

-Our Functional Safety team identified the safety activities required for the execution of an ASIL D project.
+In the next step, our FuSa team identified the safety activities required for the execution of an ASIL D project.
 The activities included devising a safety plan, preparing the Development Interface Agreement (DIA) and Data Management Plan (DMP).
 Since it was an end-to-end project, a cross-functional team comprising hardware and software engineers along with ISO 26262 experts was set up.

-Post a few joint workshops with the customer’s team, we were clear with the requirements.
+After a few joint workshops with the customer’s team, we were clear with the requirements.
 Documentation of the system-level requirements were performed while we kick-started the concept and system phase of the safety lifecycle.
 Here is a snapshot of the steps included:

 - Item definition: Based on the information provided by the customer we derived the item definition of the brake system.
-It paved the way for HARA and helped in development of functional and technical safety requirements.
+It paved the way for HARA and helped in the development of functional and technical safety requirements.

 - Hazard Assessment and Risk Analysis (HARA): We assessed the malfunctions that could possibly lead to E/E system hazards and analyzed the risk associated with them.